aaniaahh/assignments/OOP_Primer/definitions.md

 Use of a single symbol to represent operators with different argument types, used either, as a monadic operator to negate an expression, or as a dyadic operator to return the difference between two expressions.

+**Pointer:**

 **Polymorphism:**
 The ability to present the same interface for different underlying data types.

-+ Compile-time polymorphism: Method overloading.
-+ Runtime polymorphism: Method overriding.
++ Static Polymorphism is resolved during compile-time also known as method overloading.
++ Dynamic Polymorphism is resolved during runtime also known as method overriding.

 **Properties:**